 - In contrast, websites with five more clicks to purchase fall under the average checkout process score.

 It shows that fewer clicks result in better checkout flow and actually make a dent in the conversion rate.

 Moreover, let’s look at the blueprint of ecommerce – Amazone.
 1-click checkout was indeed a game-changer when it first came into the scene and even until today.

 UNIVERSALLY APPROVED PRACTICES: #19 best ecommerce checkout steps to steal and better your store!

-Of course, Amazon’s success lies within so many more factors and innovation besides this checkout option.
+Of course, Amazon’s success lies within so many more factors and innovations besides this checkout option.

 However, considering Jeff Bezos sued Barns and Noble for using the same checkout pattern and finally trademarked this technology in 2002, you can imagine why this is such a precious innovation.

-After Amazone eliminated this feature in September 2017, countless ecommerce websites have adopted and replicated the exact same patent for their businesses.
+After Amazon eliminated this feature in September 2017, countless ecommerce websites have adopted and replicated the exact same patent for their businesses.
 Even Google.

 This result is because they understand the genius in simplifying the checkout process.
 It offers a much smoother, frictionless customer experience that helps eradicate abandoned cart livelihood.

 And isn’t it what you strike for as an online business?